PeterSenyk/cheapest_eggs/README.md

 ## 5. Known Bugs and Limitations
-Here are some known bugs:
+- **Unverified User-Shared Product Data:**
-* Data from user shared products is not verified, it was out of the scope during
+  - Data from user-shared products is not verified; it was out of the scope during development.

-* ...
-* ...
+- **Lack of API Data from Supermarkets:**
+  - We can't retrieve API data from supermarkets, and the products in our database aren't real data.

+- **Separate Sections in Search Results:**
+  - The search result has two separate sections: products from the database and user-uploaded products.
+We couldn't figure out how to display all products together in the same section.

 ## 6. Features for Future
 What we'd like to build in the future: